2025 Design Review Program Changes - What and Why

 What’s Happening Now?

-SDCI is proposing new interim legislation to meet the State House Bill 1293 deadline of June 30, 2025.
-The proposed interim legislation will temporarily suspend required design review for six months, making design review voluntary for proposed development.
-These regulations will be in place while SDCI works to develop permanent changes to the Design Review program and guidelines as required by house bill 1293, as well as updating affordable housing measures.
+SDCI is developing interim legislation that will temporarily suspend required Design Review, making it voluntary for proposed development.
+These regulations will be in place while SDCI works to develop permanent changes to the Design Review program and guidelines as required by House Bill 1293.

-City staff will use the additional six months to respond to stakeholder and public engagement recommendations and to work through code amendments, Director’s Rules, and guidance documents to clarify code requirements and procedures.
-Permanent legislation and new Design Guidelines are anticipated for Council review in the third quarter of 2025.
+City staff will use this interim period to respond to stakeholder and public engagement recommendations and to work through code amendments, Director’s Rules, and guidance documents to clarify code requirements and procedures.
+Permanent legislation and new Design Guidelines are anticipated for Council review in the fourth quarter of 2025.
 Permanent legislation will include:

 • Making the Design Review permit process faster by requiring fewer steps and one public meeting